MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-website-powerapps-link.md

      ![Share button](media/powerapps-share-button.PNG "Share button")

-5. When the new window opens, select **Cancel** on the bottom right.
+5. When the new window opens, select **Cancel** in the lower-right corner of the screen.

      ![Canel button](media/powerapps-cancel-button.PNG "Cancel button")